DanielOdiase/ExpenseTrackR/README.md

 # ExpenseTrackR

-### An expense web app where users can track thier income and expenses.
+### A voice activated  Expense tracker web app where users can track thier income and expenses.

 A Full-Stack Web App that utilizes a voice-controlled personal assistant to keep track of your spending A live version of the app can be viewed [here](https://radiant-fjord-58533.herokuapp.com/)